LazyJJ-dev/LazyJJ/website/src/content/docs/guides/graphite-comparison.md

 ## Ready to Switch?

-If you're coming from Graphite, check out the [Graphite Migration](/guides/graphite-migration/) guide for a command-by-command mapping.
+If you're coming from Graphite, check out the [From Graphite to LazyJJ](/guides/from-graphite/) guide for a command-by-command mapping and migration help.